 Brassaï's words matter because they do not behave like motivational captions.
 They point back to decisions a photographer has to make in the real world: where to stand, how close to get, what kind of discomfort to accept, and how much of the self is allowed into the frame.

-How to read the quotes
+How to read the lines

-The best way to read a photographer's quotes is not to turn them into rules.
+The best way to read Brassaï's words is not to turn them into rules.
 A sentence that was true for one body of work can become false if it is applied mechanically to another.
 The point is to understand the pressure behind the sentence, not to imitate its surface.

 What photographers can take from it now

-Photography is still shaped by speed, platforms and constant publishing pressure.
-That makes older photographic thinking useful when it returns the reader to attention, timing, relation and the choice to make one frame instead of many.
+Brassaï's ideas are useful now because photography is still shaped by speed, platforms and constant publishing pressure.
+The archive matters when it returns the reader to attention, timing, relation and the choice to make one frame instead of many.

 The enduring lesson is not that every photographer should work like Brassaï.
 It is that every serious photographer needs a position.
 A camera records light, but a body of work records decisions.
-These quotes are valuable because they expose the decisions behind the pictures.
+These ideas are valuable because they expose the decisions behind the pictures.

-01
+Idea 01

 Paris by night is another city.

-02
+Idea 02

 Shadow is part of the subject.

-03
+Idea 03

 Atmosphere matters as much as form.

-04
+Idea 04

 A photograph is memory with weather.

-05
+Idea 05

 The street becomes theater after dark.

-06
+Idea 06

 I photograph the city as I find it.

-07
+Idea 07

 Night reveals what daylight misses.

-08
+Idea 08

 Mood is not decoration.

-09
+Idea 09

 The camera can hold silence.

-10
+Idea 10

 The city teaches you to look slowly.